mizu.js

 </div>

-As references may change, any equality test with elements using this directive might not work as expected.
+When tagname changes, references will also change.
+Any equality test with elements using this directive might not work as expected.

 Events